jasoncolburne/ml-dsa-go/README.md

 But, the implementation should be complete as per [NIST](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.204.pdf).

-It's possible there are a few timing vulnerabilities, and I've only just learned these concepts.
+It's possible there are a few timing vulnerabilities, and I've only just learned these ML-DSA concepts.

 However, I did my best to implement as instructed.